 There are many directives in the sshd configuration file controlling such things as communication settings, and authentication modes.
 The following are examples of configuration directives that can be changed by editing the

 Prior to editing the configuration file, you should make a copy of the original file and protect it from writing so you will have the original settings as a reference and to reuse as necessary.

 /etc/ssh/sshd_configfile and protect it from writing with the following commands, issued at a terminal prompt:

 sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.original sudo chmod a-w /etc/ssh/sshd_config.original

-Furthermore since loosing an ssh server might mean loosing your way to reach a server check the configuration after changing it and before restarting the server.
+Furthermore since losing an ssh server might mean losing your way to reach a server, check the configuration after changing it and before restarting the server:

 sudo sshd -t -f /etc/ssh/sshd_config

-The following are examples of configuration directives you may change:
+The following is an example of a configuration directive you may change:

-/etc/issue.netfile as a pre-login banner, simply add or modify the line:
+/etc/issue.netfile as a pre-login banner, simply add or modify this line in the

 After making changes to the